dynamicdan/filesync/README.md

 The basic workflow is to initially create a record/script on ServiceNow (script include, business rule, ui script, etc.), then add an empty file of the same name (and mapped extension) to a mapped local folder (defined in config and displayed at startup).

-FileSync can not support creating new records in ServiceNow by simply adding local files since there are additional fields and rules that cannot be evaluated locally.
+FileSync does not (and cannot) support creating new records in ServiceNow by simply adding local files since there are additional fields and rules that cannot be evaluated locally.
 Always start by creating a new record on the instance, then add the empty local file and start editing your script.